noErrdev/python-chatops-incident-mplatform/docs/content/slack.md

     /invite @IMPulse
     ```

-2. All users from `application.admin_users` **must** be present in every channel listed in the `route` block.
+2. All users from `messenger.admin_users` **must** be present in every channel listed in the `route` block.

-3. Add users from `application.chains` to their respective channels.
+3. Add users from `messenger.chains` to their respective channels.

-    For simplicity, you can add all users from `application.users` to all channels listed in the `route` block.
+    For simplicity, you can add all users from `messenger.users` to all channels listed in the `route` block.

 4. We highly recommend setting notification preferences to "Just @mentions" for each user in their `route` channels.
    Each user should: